yennycheung/personal_website_assistant/data/nlu.md

 - Contact her.
 - Can you contact her on my behalf?
 - Can I contact Yenny?
+- Can I contact Yenny
+- I would want to contact her for a conference please
+- I wish to contact her
+- I thought you will contact Yenny for me.

 ## intent:leave_message
 - this is my message.